Pararcana/British-Informatics-Olympiad-Python/README.md

 Any issues or questions with the code, such as if you want me to explain any methods I used or how the code works, can be put into the issues tab.
 I will try to answer them to the best of my ability.
 I am not looking for solutions by anyone else, as I intend for this repository to only include my solutions.
 Please do not be offended if I reject a pull request.

+All Q1s are done, and you can find the code in the repo.
 **You can find which solutions I have in the table below:**

 |Year| Q1| Q2| Q3|